Installation

 You can also use pipx instead of pip, as it manages its own virtual environments.

-Installing WHAD from Github repository
+Installing WHAD from our Github repository

 Another solution is to get the source from github directly and install the framework with the classic Python tools.